 It’s not all whites and headbands!
 Best to wear comfortable, athletic clothing that allows you to run around court.
 Some leisure providers and clubs may ask you to wear non-marking rubber soles that don’t leave marks on the court.

-While eye injuries are rare in squash and squash 57, you may wish to wear protective eyewear on court.
+While eye injuries are rare in squash and squash 57, England Squash strongly recommends the wearing of protective eyewear on court for all players and coaches.
 This particularly applies when playing doubles and in junior squash, where eye protection is mandatory in competition.

 Look for the British Standard BS7930.1 Squash on any eyewear you purchase to ensure the right quality.